thibaultyou/prompt-library/prompts/code_refactoring_ai_assistant/view.md

 ### 📄 Description

 This AI assistant specializes in code refactoring, analyzing codebases to identify areas for improvement.
 It implements various refactoring techniques, ensures functionality through testing, and provides a summary of changes made.
-The assistant follows best practices and principles of software engineering throughout the process.
+The assistant focuses on simplicity, DRY principle, and code readability.

 ### 🔧 Variables